dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 `lib/niwi/src/niwi.c` implements the local helpers `ligero_field_add`, `ligero_field_mul`, `ligero_digest_to_field`, and
 `evaluate_tableau_digest_row`, and `evaluate_tableau_digest_column` over the
 `2^64 - 59` field.
+It also binds the local row/column profile through
+`param_id`.
 A Longfellow adapter should only be introduced when the profile moves from this local dimension rule to the paper's parameterized Ligero dimensions and low-degree tests.